 Incident Response

-Are you facing unexpected events in your IT environment, such as workstations being blocked, security breaches, no longer being able to access your data, a possible data breach, ransomware or a cybersecurity attack?
+Is your organization facing unexpected events in your IT environment, such as workstation lockdown, security breach, no more access to your data, a possible data breach, ransomware or cybersecurity attack?

 NFIR beeldmerk kleur